e841018/ReMark/README.md

 ### Usage

 * Identify marker ID from observations: `demo.py`
-* Synthesize datasets: TODO
+* Synthesize datasets: `synth.py`
+  * `<python> synth.py` generates dataset files in `dataset/`, overwrites if existing.

 * Train reconstruction NNs: TODO
 * Train alignment NNs: TODO

 ### Notes on SPI hardware

 This repository does not include the code that drives the SPI hardware in the paper.
 It is highly recommended to replace the outdated DMD and USRP with modern hardware, in which case the old code will not be suitable.
-Some observations collected by the outdated hardware are available in the `hardware` directory.
+Some observations collected by the outdated hardware are available in the `data` directory.
 The formats are documented in `demo.py`.